RoseMontoya/Pygame/README.md

 # Pygame

-## A collection of pygame projects.
-### My First Runner is a work in progessa at the current moment.
+### A collection of pygame projects.
+Note: My First Runner is a work in progess at the current moment.